 Types of Installment Agreements

-If you have $50,000 or less in tax debt and are capable of repaying the whole amount, you aren’t required to provide extensive information on income and assets.
-You can just pay in fixed monthly installments through direct debit for up to six years.
+If you owe less than $50,000 and are capable of repaying the whole amount, completing an IRS installment agreement is fairly easy.
+You aren’t required to provide extensive information on income and assets.
+You can just pay in fixed monthly installments through Direct Debit for up to six years.
 (Hopefully it doesn’t take that long!)

 Fact: The penalty for not filing your taxes on time is 10 times the penalty for not paying them on time.
 Don’t procrastinate just because you can’t foot the bill right now.

-If you owe more than $50,000, the IRS also requires a financial statement to prove you can make your monthly payments within a specific amount of time.
+If you owe more than $50,000, the IRS requires a financial statement that shows you can make monthly payments over a set period of time.

 If you’re really willing to go under the microscope, you may qualify for the Partial Payment Installment Agreement.
-PPIAs ultimately allow you to pay back only a portion of your tax debt, and the monthly payment is based solely on your ability to pay.
-In order to determine your ability to pay, the IRS will do an extensive review of your financial situation.
+PPIAs allow you to pay back only a portion of your tax debt.
+The monthly payment requirement depends solely on your ability to pay.
+In order to determine your ability to pay, the IRS does an extensive review of your financial situation.
 You then pay installments until the statute of limitations on the debt runs out.
-After that, even though you have not paid your total tax debt, you will no longer be required to make payment.
+After that, even though you have not paid your total tax debt, you are no longer required to make payments.
 Be warned: This can take 10 years or more.

 Before applying for an installment agreement, you should make sure that you can fulfill the requirements of the plan.
 The IRS may fine you for defaulting, or even force you to negotiate a new agreement.
 And they’ll require an explanation when you apply for reinstatement, so always try to work things out before they get ugly.